Epigenetic regulation of transposable elements in the plant kingdom: Recognition

 Though the effects of transposition can sometimes manifest phenotypically, and indeed, this effect led to their discovery, transposons can be difficult for the cellular machinery to detect.
 Many TEs contain stretches of genuine coding DNA, copied from the host, and there is no distinct structure, code, or identifying characteristic of any kind that would allow a cell to recognize the full range of transposable elements with accuracy.
 Even besides coding for functional proteins or RNAs, some transposons, like class II elements, contain code copied from the nearby strand, allowing them to blend in.
-Given that the preceding is true, it must be that transposons are recognized more by their effect than their structure.
+This fact suggests that transposons are recognized by hosts more by their effect than their structure.
 Thus, cell machinery, as detailed in the next section, exists that is capable of detecting transcripts that are atypical of host genomes, such as: